 The Swiss Federal Council wants to further reduce the administrative burden for companies in Switzerland.
-After an initial set of measures in 2011, the government approved, on September 2, 2015, 31 new provisions to get rid of unnecessary administrative formalities.
-The goal was to make Swiss companies more competitive and support jobs, in a context marked by the crisis of the strong Swiss franc.
+Following two packages of measures adopted in 2011 and 2013, the government issued an additional 31 new measures on 2 September 2015.
+The goal was to make Swiss companies more competitive and support jobs.

 A report by the Federal Council titled "Reducing administrative burden.
 Improving regulations—reducing the administrative burden for companies: 2012–2015 progress and 2016–2019 outlook" shows that, even though Switzerland is already positioned well internationally in terms of administrative burden, the country still has room for improvement.